-A game is made up of 10 ends (like innings).
+A curling game is typically made up of 8 ends (like innings) and is played in a two-hour timeslot.
+Olympic and other championship matches last 10 ends and are completed in about two and a half hours.
 An end consists of each team member shooting (delivering) two rocks, or stones, alternately with the opponent’s player at the same position.
-When all 16 rocks have been delivered, the score for that end is determined.
+When all 16 stones have been delivered, the score for that end is determined.

 Curling is the ultimate team sport as all four players are involved in every shot.
 Team responsibilities rotate, in part, until all players have delivered their stones.
 Each team has 4 players -- a lead, second, third (also known as vice skip or vice), and skip (the strategist).
 All four players on each team throw or deliver two stones per end.

 - Lead: Throws first two rocks (stones 1 and 2)